MiguelPedrosa/IART_Activity2/README.md

     javac 1.8.0_162

 ## Execution instructions:

-To run the program, run the command:
+To execute the program, run the command from the src folder:

     java Application <Board Number> <Algorithm>